 Without planning (exercise all at IPO): AMT = $228,000.
 The multi-year approach saved $156,000.

-Important: If your ISO exercise triggers AMT in any given year, you'll owe quarterly estimated tax payments since there's no withholding on the AMT obligation.
+Important: If your ISO exercise triggers AMT in any given year, you'll owe quarterly estimated tax payments since there's no withholding on the AMT obligation, and underpaying can trigger a penalty (IRS Form 2210).
 See our estimated tax payments after ISO exercise guide for safe harbor rules and payment deadlines.

 Going public?
 Plan your exercises before the IPO.